xieweiAlex/English_Learning/words/2022/words-Dec.md

 Nothing new looms, only reruns of what you’ve already experienced or read about in the **annals** of history.

 Given China’s **perennial** **secrecy**, we won’t ever know the true death toll.
 At worst, we’ve estimated, it could reach 1.5m.
-Over in Ukraine there is speculation that Russia is **girding** itself for a new offensive, and maybe the mobilisation of more conscripts. -
+Over in Ukraine there is speculation that Russia is **girding** itself for a new offensive, and maybe the mobilisation of more conscripts.
 **Britons** in their thirties are stuck in a dark age.

 A **Herculean** Choice: **Virtue or Vice**. -

+## Week 1

 He considered himself the master of crypto universe, which the market has **disabused** him.
 Located in Arizona, this National Park is full of **cactus** across a desert Park. -